test-cyr/infra-portfolio/aws-basic/ec2/README.md

 - Generating and using SSH key pairs
 - Connecting to EC2 using SSH
 - Terminating an EC2 instance
+- Allocated and associated an Elastic IP to the EC2 instance to ensure a fixed IP address for consistent external access

 ## Files in this folder
 ec2-setup.md : Step by step EC2 practice log
+elastic-ip-setup.md